 by Editorial Staff

-New CMS behind the Total Africa Cup of Nations, Egypt 2019 website and apps enables confederation to better engage with fans across the region.
+New publishing platform behind the Total Africa Cup of Nations, Egypt 2019 website and apps enables confederation to better engage with fans across the region.

 Deltatre, the global sports media technology provider, today announced that its Forge platform was selected by the Confederation of African Football (CAF) to power its digital properties, in a move that will enable the body to more effectively distribute content and future-proof its fan engagement strategy.

-CAF selected Forge, Deltatre’s sport-focused content management system that powers many of the biggest online platforms in the industry, to underpin the official launch of a new website and mobile applications in support of the Total Africa Cup of Nations, Egypt 2019, which concludes 19 July.
+CAF selected Forge, Deltatre’s sport-focused publishing platform that powers many of the biggest online platforms in the industry, to underpin the official launch of a new website and mobile applications in support of the Total Africa Cup of Nations, Egypt 2019, which concludes 19 July.

 The deployment of this solution means that Forge now powers four of the largest football online platforms in the world, including FIFA, UEFA and AFC.